 We encourage you to consider your options before accruing additional loan debt.
-For more information on the Federal Grad PLUS Loan as compared with the federal unsubsidized student loans, as well as the average loan indebtedness of Grad PLUS borrowers at Texas State, view the Grad PLUS Loan Comparison Chart.
+For more information on the Federal Grad PLUS Loan as compared with the federal unsubsidized student loans, go to Federal Student Aid.

 Below are the steps that you will need to take in order to be awarded a Graduate (Grad) PLUS Loan and have the funds processed: